Wylie's Baths: Heritage listing

 As at 29 October 2004, Wylie's Baths is of State significance as one of NSW's oldest, most intact and best-known ocean swimming pools.
 It is also significant for the possibility that its location was special to Aboriginal women's business.
 Built in 1907, Wylie's Baths survives as a turn-of-the-century bathing complex, including an Olympic-size pool, elevated boardwalk, change rooms, kiosk and store, which evidences the development of sport and recreational facilities in Sydney.
 Wylie's Baths has been used for many competitive and recreational events, including amateur swimming clubs, fitness training, learn-to-swim classes as well as for general swimming, sunbathing and as a popular gathering place.
 Wylie's Baths has been held in great affection by generations of Sydneysiders.

 Wylie's Baths is closely associated with the development of competitive swimming in Australia and with many swimmers of note, including Henry Alexander Wylie, Mina Wylie and Sarah (Fanny) Durack and Des Renford (long-distance ocean swimmer).
 It is one of a group of significant Sydney harbour and ocean pools associated with Australian swimming champions.
-Because of its association with the inaugural championship swimming of Mina Wiley and Fanny Durack at the Stockholm Olympics of 1912, Wylie's Baths is especially associated with Australian women's swimming.
+Because of its association with the inaugural championship swimming of Mina Wiley and Fanny Durack at the 1912 Summer Olympics in Stockholm, Wylie's Baths is especially associated with Australian women's swimming.

 Wylie's Baths is a well-known Sydney landmark, clearly visible from Coogee Beach and making use of its spectacular ocean setting.
 It is a popular subject with photographers and makes a large contribution to Coogee's identity as a seaside destination.
 The elevated timber boardwalk is architecturally striking and rare in Sydney.
 It is a good example of vernacular architecture and an ingenious design solution to the problem of providing amenities on a steep cliff face.
 Recent restoration of the baths by Allen Jack and Cottier in 1995 won the RAIA Greenway Medal for Conservation and was praised for its sensitivity in preserving the integrity of the original swimming pool complex.

 Wylie's Baths may have significance and special meaning for Aboriginal groups, both pre and post-contact.
 There may be special associations with Aboriginal women and birthing but further research is required.

 Wylie's Baths was listed on the New South Wales State Heritage Register on 14 November 2003 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 It is thought that the location for Wylie's Baths may be, or may be near a place that was special to Aboriginal women's business, possibly associated with birthing, although more research needs to be done to confirm this.